KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 #### Step 1: Ensure Mona is installed in Immunity Debugger

-#### Step 2: Launch Immunity Debugger, open relevant application, and run the application
+#### Step 2: Launch Immunity Debugger, open relevant application, and run the program with the red play button

 #### Step 3: Configure working folder with this command at the bottom of Immunity Debugger: